 Golf club technology continues to push forward, and TaylorMade is a key pioneer.
 We give it an overall score of 4.6 stars out of 5.
 With its intelligent MOI weight, tried and true speed injected face, and sharp aesthetic, the SIM Max is a superb driver.
 Those who play at a high level – who think they would benefit from just that little bit of extra MOI and clubhead speed – may find great success with this club.

 Higher handicappers can also join in the fun.
 The clubface may be optimized for speed, but it’s also been built to be as forgiving as possible, and the carefully placed CG will help you to get the right amount of loft.

 If you currently play with the TaylorMade M5 or M6, don’t expect a huge transformation to occur when you pick up the SIM Max – however, you can rest assured that this driver is a quality piece of kit.

-After reading our TaylorMade SIM Max Driver Review you might be keen to see what the latest in driving technology has to offer, check out the TaylorMade SIM Max here.
+After reading our SIM Max Driver Review, you might be keen to see what the latest in driving technology offers.
+You can check the current price of the TaylorMade SIM Max Driver.

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.